 The next thing you would need is a portfolio.
 Think of it as a catalogue for your potential clients.
 Samples of write-ups in your blog, articles you’ve published in user-generated content websites, or viral reviews you’ve made somewhere else on the Internet… all these could be included in your portfolio.

 However, most clients would ask whether you’ve been working with some other clients before; or not.
 Basically, they would want to know if you’ve gotten paid to write before.
 If you haven’t, they would think: 1) you’re not good enough, nobody wants to work with you; 2) you’re new and inexperienced.

 Would you like to have a portfolio on writing about restaurants and culinary?
-Shoot out an email to as many restaurants as you can, and offer them a free service to be included in your portfolio later on.
+Shoot out an email to as many restaurants as you can, and offer them a pro bono service to be included in your portfolio later on.
 Either it’s writing an article about their restaurants for a magazine, improving the copy of their website, editing some of their promotion materials… do some works related to the services you’ll be offering your future clients.